adelriosantiago/adelriosantiago-blog/amazing-switzerland/eng.md

 <month>11</month>
 <year>2018</year>

-# Three things you first arrive in Switzerland
+# Three things you notice when you first arrive in Switzerland

 It has been around 10 days that I moved Switzerland as a tech tech consultant.
 Here are a few things that you notice after first arriving this amazing country.